 A quick weekend getaway outside of Oranjestad will expose travelers to more secluded coasts, rugged rocky ledges, and beaches that are untouched by tourism.
 Arikok National Wildlife Park is a must-see with lava formations, abandoned gold mines, and a variety of cacti.
 For a really private swim, head north to the natural pool (Conchi) that’s only accessible via ATV, where a small pool of water is hidden among natural rock formations just off the shore.

 Mostly, though, Aruba is known as a place to kick back and relax.
-Enjoy the beautiful beaches and explore this laid-back Caribbean island with tons of European flare at your own pace.
+Enjoy the beautiful beaches and explore this laid-back Caribbean island with tons of European flair at your own pace.

 TEFL Certification for Private School Teachers